YutoJP

 (335 KB)

-Filling out the customs declaration form when entering Japan isn't too complicated if you follow the steps above.
-Prepare thoroughly to ensure your trip goes smoothly.
-If you're a trainee or international student, don't forget to check additional requirements from your union or school to make sure all your documents are in order.
+Filling out the customs declaration form when entering Japan is not too complicated if you follow the guide above.
+Please prepare carefully to ensure your trip goes smoothly.
+If you are a technical intern or international student, don't forget to double-check with your union or school to ensure you have all the necessary documents.

 Le Minh Thien Toan